How many children, youth, and families do you serve?

-Any child or family residing in the North Georgia Conference area with a need that can be met by the services of the Children’s Home is eligible to receive help.
-Children and families are served without regard to race, religion or national origin.
+We seek to help any child or family residing in the North Georgia area with a need that can be met by our services.
+Children and families are served without regard to race, religion, or national origin.

 What are the ages of the children and youth in your programs?

-Any child under the age of 18 is considered for our Foster Care program.
-Independent Living is for young people ages 17 to 21.
-Transitional Living is for young people 18 and over who are still in the custody of a county.
-That program requires that they become fully independent by age 21.
-Children of all ages may be served along with their parents in our family preservation services (Family Housing, Counseling, Financial Aid, etc.)
+Any child under the age of 18 is considered for our Foster Care Program.
+Our Independent and Transitional Living programs are for foster care youth ages 18 to 21.
+Our Transitional Living youth are still in the custody of a county, and the program requires that youth become fully independent by age 21.
+Children of all ages may be served along with their parents in our family preservation services (family housing, counseling, emergency financial aid, etc.)

 How is The Children’s Home funded?